Getting started with the Tiny Tapeout 04+ demo board

 • ttboard/ has all the SDK modules

-• shuttles/ contains the design listings as JSON files for the chip
+• shuttles/ contains the design listings as both JSON files and more efficient binary blobs for the chip

 Any standard means of accessing the micropython FS should work. rshell may be used but is lacking in some regards.
 Another option is mpy-repl-tool.